airbytehq/airbyte/airbyte-integrations/connectors/source-stripe/README.md

 ### additional connector/streams properties of note

 Some stripe streams are mutable, meaning that after an incremental update, new data items could appear *before* the latest update date.
-To work around that, define the loopback_window_days to define a window in days to fetch results before the latest state date, in order to capture "delayed" data items.
+To work around that, define the lookback_window_days to define a window in days to fetch results before the latest state date, in order to capture "delayed" data items.